Electron g-factor of valley states in realistic silicon quantum dots: interface and boundary conditions

 The form of the BC, Eq.(\ref{BC}), can be understood through the general transfer matrix formalism\cite{AndoMori82}, where hermiticity of the Hamiltonian across the interface is preserved using a transfer matrix $\hat{T}$ (has to be hermitean either) that relates the envelope function and its derivative normal to the interface on both sides of the interface (see also Ref.\cite{Tokatly2002,Rodina1Alekseev2006} for a recent account).
 E.g., for the left interface for a single band and in the case of infinitely high barrier (spin-valley mixing is dropped for a while):

 and a non-trivial solution of (\ref{AndoMoriBC}) implies the ``resonant condition''\cite{Braginsky1998} ${\rm det} \hat{T} = 0$; so, $T_{12} \neq 0$.
 This means the relation

-reproducing the first two terms in (\ref{BC}) with $R \equiv T_{12}/T_{11}$, and implying a discontinuity of the wave function and its derivative at the interface: $\Phi(z_0+0)\neq 0$ and $\hat{k}_z \Phi(z_0+0) \neq 0$.
-In the last form, using the dimensional interface parameter $R$, the BC was first derived in Ref.\cite{VolkovPinsker1979}, by requiring preservation of the hermiticity of the Hamiltonian in the half-space, $z>0$ (Appendix \ref{App C: Volkov-Pinsker}).
+reproducing the first two terms in (\ref{BC}) with $R \equiv T_{12}/T_{11}$, and implying a discontinuity of the wave function and its derivative at the interface: $\Phi(z_0^{+})\neq 0$ and $k_z \Phi(z_0^{+}) \neq 0$.
+In the last form, using the dimensional interface parameter $R$, the BC was first derived in Ref.\onlinecite{VolkovPinsker1979}, by requiring preservation of the hermiticity of the Hamiltonian in the half-space, $z>z_0$.
+Physically, this implies continuity of the envelope flux density \cite{Rodina1Alekseev2006,VolkovPinsker1979} (see also Appendix \ref{App C: Volkov-Pinsker}).
 The parameter $R$, as well as the transfer matrix $\hat{T}$, is a characteristics of the interface boundary region; here, we will take it as a phenomenological parameter.
-An estimation (Appendix \ref{App C: R-parameter}) gives $|R| \lesssim 0.2\, {\rm nm}$ in the case of $\rm Si/SiO_2$-interface.
+An estimation, based on a two-band model (Appendix \ref{App C: R-parameter}) gives $|R| \approx 0.1 - 0.2\, {\rm nm}$ in the case of a $\rm Si/SiO_2$-interface.

-If one drops the $\hat{k}_z$-term in Eq.~(\ref{BC}), then the BC is of the usual ``non-resonant type'' (in the sense of Ref.\onlinecite{Braginsky1998}), with $T_{12} = 0$, and a transfer matrix obeys ${\rm det} \hat{T}_{\rm non-res} \neq 0$; this implies continuous wave function at the interface boundary, as well as a continuous probability current [to be made more explicit later]\cite{RodinaEfrosAlexeev2003}.
-Such BC have been suggested in Ref.\onlinecite{GolubIvchenko2004,Nestoklon2-2006,Nestoklon3-2008} for the case of a Si/SiGe interface, and their ``non-resonant'' character make them different from ours, Eq.~(\ref{BC}).
+If one drops the $k_z$-term in Eq.~(\ref{BC}), then the BC is of the usual ``non-resonant type'' (in the sense of Ref.\onlinecite{Braginsky1998}), with $T_{12} = 0$, and a transfer matrix obeys ${\rm det} \hat{T}_{\rm non-res} \neq 0$; this implies a continuous envelop function at the interface \cite{RodinaEfrosAlekseev2003}.
+Such BC have been suggested in Refs.\onlinecite{GolubIvchenko2004,Nestoklon2-2006,Nestoklon3-2008} for the case of a Si/SiGe interface, and their ``non-resonant'' character make them different from ours, Eq.~(\ref{BC}).

-In this paper we suggest that the surface contributions associated with the $\hat{k}_z$-term can be important.
-In particular, the interface contribution to the $g$-factor change will be zero without this term (see below).
+In this paper we suggest that the surface contributions associated with the $k_z$-term can be important.
+In particular, the interface contribution to the $g$-factor change will be zero without this term.
 We also note, that for $R > 0$, it is possible to consider the so called Tamm states\cite{Tamm32}, (see also Refs.\onlinecite{VolkovPinsker1979,Vasko1979,Rodina1Alekseev2006}), leading to localization in the $\hat{z}$-direction even in the absence of electric field (to be considered elsewhere).